tiananc/choosefun/README.md

 - **Areas of Knowledge:** ALP, CZ, NS, QS, SS
 - **Modes of Inquiry:** CCI, STS, EI, R, W, Foreign Language

 In order to graduate students must do 2 credits in each (excluding Foreign Language.)
-With a CF Code, students can override 1/2 credits for a give requiremnt.
+With a CF Code, students can override 1 of the 2 credits for a give requiremnt.
 Students are given **5** CF codes to use throughout their time at Duke.

 ![](<images/Choose Fun Override Example.png>)